 One last thing to note about the build.
 Although Vite of course provides minifying and other production readiness capabilities, we don't use them.
 We bundle the component library completely "raw."
 We find this helps developers debug their applications and report bugs (in those rare cases we make mistakes) with specificity.
 When they run their own builds, their tooling will apply minifying, tree shaking, and all other production processing to all their code and dependencies including the component library.

 As I mentioned before, we limit the functionality of our components to the bare minimum necessary to add value.
 Still, components are code, and our consumers have expectations of our code.
-This means we need to test our components as much as we can.
+This means we need to test our components as much as we can and where it makes sense.

 Testing is a controversial topic.
 On Tech Twitter, engineers are more than happy to let you know why you are wrong to test your code in a different way than they do.
 I can only describe what works for us and why we think so while also stipulating that our methods are subject to change as we get better at this.